 Even those knotted buttons serve a purpose.
 Ordinary buttons can melt or break, sending fragments into an unsuspecting diner's food.
 Knotted buttons also slip off more easily in the event of a hot oil emergency as described above.

 Some chef jackets are made of a cotton-polyester blend and feature plastic buttons, and many come in colors other than white.
 These are fine if you're cooking at home.
 But if you're starting culinary school or going to work in a commercial kitchen, the best ones are 100% cotton with knotted buttons.
 They'll cost a bit more, and of course, cotton is more prone to wrinkle.
-But if you're going to spend hours at a time in a hot kitchen, you'll definitely feel the difference.
+But if you're going to spend hours at a time in a hot kitchen, you'll feel the difference.